 Photograph: Courtesy CC/Flickr/Robb Todd

 New York has many prestigious institutions, but the Met might just have them all beat.
-Add a pay-what-you-can entry fee, and you’ve got near-constant herds trampling through exhibits.
-In fact, a record-breaking 6.7 million people swarmed the museum in 2016.
+Even after the removal of the pay-what-you-can entry fee for visitors from outside New York state, near-constant herds still trample through the exhibits.
+In fact, a record-breaking 7 million people swarmed the museum's three locations in 2017.

 Tucked away in scenic Fort Tryon Park, the Cloisters—an annex of the Met—showcase art and architecture from medieval Europe.
 Numerous artifacts, illuminated manuscripts and ephemera fill the halls.
 Even the building itself—constructed from European monasteries transferred to the U.S.—looks like something out of Game of Thrones.